toshimaru/blog.toshima.ru/_posts/2017-08-18-circleci2-speeds-up-your-ci-time.md

 - run: bundle exec rspec
 ```

-#### PhantomJS
+### PhantomJS

+**Update: If you use `circleci/ruby:2.5-node-browsers` docker image, PhantomJS is bundled in the image.
+Therefore, you don't have to follow the following step.**

-I used [poltergeist](https://github.com/teampoltergeist/poltergeist) as a Capybara javascript driver.
-It requires PhantomJS as a dependency but official Ruby docker image doesn't include PhantomJS, so I needed to install PhantomJS by myself.
+~~I used [poltergeist](https://github.com/teampoltergeist/poltergeist) as a Capybara javascript driver.
+It requires PhantomJS as a dependency but official Ruby docker image doesn't include PhantomJS, so I needed to install PhantomJS by myself.~~

 ```yml
 - run: